ranjan-29Dev/ranjan-29Dev/README.md

 ## About Me:
 - 👨‍💻 **Pronouns**: He/Him
-- 🌱 I’m currently a sophomore learning about Web Development.
+- 🌱 I’m currently learning about Web Development.
 - 🤝 I’m looking to collaborate on Frontend Projects.
 - 🧑‍🏫 Ask me about Frontend & Backend Development or any related stuff.
 - 📫 **How to reach me**: Check social links below.